Puerto Rico Travel: Most Popular Articles

-Should you rent a car while you're in San Juan?
-Should you take taxis everywhere?
-How long does the bus take?
+Should you rent a car, take taxis, or wait for the bus while you're in San Juan?
 Here's a breakdown of your transportation options in the capital city.

 A listing of Puerto Rico's best cocktails drinks, found in some of the island's hottest hotels, bars and lounges.
 These rum-based libations are a hit with locals and tourists alike.
 From the original Piña Colada to the drink that won the Bacardi Grand Prix in 2006, these signature mixed drinks will tease the taste buds and mellow the senses.

 A recipe for Lechón, Puerto Rico's beloved roast suckling pig.
 This dish typifies local cuisine and is practically a Sunday ritual among Puerto Rican families.